 Progress Assessment Methodology

-Asia and the Pacific SDG Progress assessment is based on the global indicator framework for the 2030 Agenda for Sustainable Development as adopted by the General Assembly on 6 July 2017.
+The Asia-Pacific SDG progress assessment is based on the global indicator framework for the 2030 Agenda for Sustainable Development as adopted by the General Assembly on 6 July 2017 and further refined in subsequent years.
 Data used in this analysis are sourced from the Global SDG Indicators Database maintained by Statistics Division of the United Nations Department of Economic and Social Affairs.
-When sufficient data on a defined SDG indicator are not available, additional indicators from internationally recognized sources were used.
-The indicators are available on the ESCAP SDG Gateway Data Explorer1 along with the information on country groupings and definitions.2 Average values of indicators at the regional and subregional levels are used instead of weighted aggregates to avoid bias towards bigger countries or economies.
+When sufficient data on a defined SDG indicator are not available, additional indicators from internationally recognized sources are used.
+The indicators are available on the ESCAP SDG Gateway Data Explorer11along with the information on country groupings and definitions.2 Average values of indicators at the regional and subregional levels are used instead of weighted aggregates to avoid bias towards bigger countries or economies.

 Selection of indicators